nasa/HyperCP/README_configuration.md

 ## Level 1AQC Processing

 Process data from L1A to L1AQC.
+Ancillary data from the file provided in the Main Window (see [Main Window; Ancillary Data](README.md#3-ancillary-input-files)) are read into the data file.
 Data are filtered for vessel attitude (pitch, roll, and yaw when available), viewing and solar geometry. *It should be noted that viewing geometry should conform to total radiance (Lt) measured at about 40 degrees from nadir, and sky radiance (Li) at about 40 degrees from zenith* **(Mobley 1999, Mueller et al. 2003 (NASA Protocols))**.
 Unlike other approaches, HyperCP eliminates data flagged for problematic pitch/roll, yaw, and solar/sensor geometries